 New companies may have to start out recruiting a specialized highly skilled staff, with an organizational development plan that is far more advanced than the typical startup.
 A strong management team will attract investors and convince investors and consumers alike that a new firm has plenty of market-specific knowledge and the experience necessary to implement the business plan.
-Difficulty: Difficult AACSB: Analytical thinking; Written and oral communication LO: 2.2: Describe the major B2C business models.

-57) All of the following are examples of business-to-business (B2B) business models except:

-A) e-distributors.

-B) e-procurement.

-C) exchanges.

-D) e-tailers.

-Answer: D

-Difficulty: Easy

-AACSB: Application of knowledge

-LO: 2.3: Describe the major B2B business models.

-58) What is the primary revenue model for an e-distributor?

-A) sales

-B) transaction fee

-C) advertising

-D) subscription

-Answer: A

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.3: Describe the major B2B business models.

-59) W.W.
-Grainger is an example of which of the following business models?

-A) B2B service provider

-B) exchange

-C) e-distributor

-D) industry consortia

-Answer: C

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.3: Describe the major B2B business models.

-60) \\\\\\ create and sell access to digital markets.

-A) E-distributors

-B) Portals

-C) E-procurement firms

-D) Market creators

-Answer: C

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.3: Describe the major B2B business models.

-61) Which of the following may offer its customers value chain management software?

-A) e-distributors

-B) e-procurement companies

-C) exchanges

-D) community providers

-Answer: B

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.3: Describe the major B2B business models.

-62) Over the past decade, the number of exchanges has:

-A) greatly increased.

-B) diminished sharply.

-C) stayed about the same.

-D) increased slowly but steadily.

-Answer: B

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.3: Describe the major B2B business models.

-63) SupplyOn is an example of a(n):

-A) private industrial network.

-B) exchange.

-C) industry consortium.

-D) e-distributor.

-Answer: C

-Difficulty: Easy

-AACSB: Application of knowledge

-LO: 2.3: Describe the major B2B business models.

-64) A \\\\\\ marketplace supplies products and services of interest to particular industries.

-A) perfect

-B) differentiated

-C) horizontal

-D) vertical

-Answer: D

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.3: Describe the major B2B business models.
+AACSB: Analytical thinking; Written and oral communication Learning Objective: 2.2: Describe the major B2C business models.

+- 57) All of the following are examples of business-to-business (B2B) business models except:

+- A) e-distributors.

+- B) e-procurement.

+- C) exchanges.

+- D) portals.

+- 58) What is the primary revenue model for an e-distributor?

+- A) sales

+- B) transaction fee

+- C) advertising

+- D) subscription

+- 59) Amazon Business is an example of which of the following business models?

+- A) B2B service provider

+- B) exchange

+- C) e-distributor

+- D) industry consortia

+- 60) create and sell access to digital markets.

+- A) E-distributors

+- B) Portals

+- C) E-procurement firms

+- D) Market creators

+- 61) Which of the following may offer its customers value chain management software?

+- A) e-distributors

+- B) e-procurement companies

+- C) exchanges

+- D) community providers

+- 62) Over the past decade, the number of exchanges has:

+- A) greatly increased.

+- B) diminished sharply.

+- C) stayed about the same.

+- D) increased slowly but steadily.

+- 63) The Seam is an example of a(n):

+- A) private industrial network.

+- B) exchange.

+- C) industry consortium.

+- D) e-distributor.

+- 64) A marketplace supplies products and services of interest to particular industries.

+- A) perfect

+- B) differentiated

+- C) horizontal

+- D) vertical